pydanny/pydanny.github.com/posts2013/2013-08-05-travel-tips-living-cheaply.rst

 * Warsaw, Poland
 * Zagreb, Croatia

-One of our resource is `The World's Cheapest Destinations`_, which, if nothing else, an interesting read.
+One of our resource is `The World's Cheapest Destinations`_, which, if nothing else, is an interesting read.

 .. _`The World's Cheapest Destinations`: http://www.amazon.com/Worlds-Cheapest-Destinations-Countries-ebook/dp/B00AYIBO1M/ref=tmm_kin_swatch_0?_encoding=UTF8&sr=&tag=mlinar-20